sen-uni-kn/semantic-robustness-verification/README.md

 This sets up the environment `scip-env-conda` using `install/scip-env-conda.yaml`. \
 ⚠️ The script will **delete** any existing conda environment with that name.

+The environment can be installed manually as well, using `conda env install install/scip-env-conda.yaml`.

 ---